 Phone: +49 (0) 981 180093-0

 We can adapt and supplement this data protection declaration at any time.
-We will inform you about such adjustments and additions in an appropriate form, in particular by publishing the respective current data protection declaration on our website and via an email.
+We will inform you about such adjustments and additions in an appropriate form, in particular by publishing the respective current data protection declaration on our website and by email.